-Information for non-UK/Irish citizens who have a time-limited right to work in the UK, i.e. their visa/pre-settled status has an expiry date.
+Information for Individuals who have a time-limited right to work in the UK, i.e. their visa/pre-settled status has an expiry date.

-The documents you need to hold and show the University that you have the right to work in the UK on a time-limited basis are outlined in the UK Visas and Immigration’s (UKVI) List B (below).
+- Show your physical documents.
+The documents you need to hold, and show the University that you have the right to work in the UK, on a time-limited basis, are outlined in the UK Visas and Immigration’s (UKVI) List B (below).
 These documents will have a permission expiry date and the date must not have expired.

 The University will need to check if your visa places any restriction on the kind of work, or amount of work, you are permitted to do in the UK.

-- If you already hold a Tier 2/Skilled Worker or Tier 5 Sponsored Researcher visa, your employment is tied to your existing sponsor and cannot be transferred to enable you to take up a full-time role with the University.
+- If you already hold a Tier 2/Skilled Worker or Tier 5/Temporary Worker Sponsored Researcher visa, your employment is tied to your existing sponsor and cannot be transferred to enable you to take up a full-time role with the University.
 To employ you, the University will need to apply for a separate Certificate of Sponsorship (CoS) and assign this to you.
 You will then need to apply for a new visa and have confirmation from the UKVI that your visa has been approved, before you can start at the University.
 You may be able to do some part-time work with the University if this meets the UKVI additional work rules.